cnobile2012/bahai-calendar/README.rst

 The Badí' leap years are irregular and cannot be guess with a simple formula as is done with Gregorian Calendar.
 Quite in contrast the Gregorian Calendar is only a solar calendar.
-It uses an approximation formula to guess when the leap years will be.
+It uses a guesstimating formula to approximate when the leap years will be.
 This formula I call a 4/100/400 formula.
 In other words a leap year is every 4 years unless the year is divisible by 100 then it is not a leap year unless it is also dividable by 400 then it is a leap year.
-This means that the Gregorian leap years are on a 400 year cycle and can be predicted by the above formula thus making leap years fairly regular.
+This means that the Gregorian leap years are on a 400 year cycle and can be more-or-less predicted by the above formula thus making leap years fairly regular.

 ------------
 Attributions